Anterix (NASDAQ:ATEX) Downgraded to “Hold” at Zacks Investment Research

-Zacks Investment Research downgraded shares of Anterix (NASDAQ:ATEX) from a buy rating to a hold rating in a research report report published on Tuesday, Zacks.com reports.
+Anterix (NASDAQ:ATEX) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Tuesday, Zacks.com reports.

 According to Zacks, “Anterix Inc. operates as a wireless communications company.
 It focuses on enabling private broadband connectivity for critical infrastructure and enterprise businesses.
 The company operates primarily in the United States, Hawaii, Alaska and Puerto Rico.
 Anterix Inc., formerly known as pdvWireless Inc., is based in Woodland Park, New Jersey. “